 Strong working knowledge of affidavit, discovery, and the pleading document draft format is needed to handle that aspect of a practice.
 Attorneys give Senior Paralegals the task of higher-level research.
 The Senior Paralegal must have fluent computer skills.

 Typical office and business hours during the week and irregular hours when demanded by casework are required.
-For these tasks and responsibilities, the average salary for a Senior Patent Paralegal is $77,307.
+For these tasks and responsibilities, Senior Patent Paralegal salaries are typically around $77,307.

 Entry-level Patent Paralegals living and working in a large city may earn more than a paralegal working in a small town.
 The type of business also affects the salary.
 Some Patent Paralegals at the entry-level work for corporate legal departments or law firms, others work for federal or state government departments in the public sector.

-Entry-level salaries are higher for those with an associate or bachelor degrees in paralegal studies.
+Entry-level patent paralegal salaries are higher for those with an associate or bachelor degrees in paralegal studies.
 Becoming certified through a professional organization is not required but increases employability and potential salaries.

 To qualify for the testing professional certification, agencies generally require experience working in a paralegal capacity to take the test.
 Graduation with a degree from an approved institution or a certificate paralegal training program makes a person eligible to apply for testing to become a certified Patent Paralegal.

 Paralegals often have duties that overlap with the responsibilities of an attorney but make much less.
-The highest ten percent of paralegals make approximately $60,000 less than that of the average lawyer.
-The salaries of Paralegals are modestly lower than social service jobs such as teachers but typically higher than family and child social workers.
+The highest ten percent of patent paralegal salaries make approximately $60,000 less than that of the average lawyer.
+The average patent paralegal salary is slightly lower than social service jobs such as teachers but typically a higher salary than family and child social workers.